trentmwillis/ember-cli-fastboot/README.md

    *    appFiles: [<path of the app file to load>, ...],
    *    htmlFile: '<path of the base page that should be served by FastBoot>'
    * }
+   * buildPath is a string pointing to the current build path.
    */

    // This will load the foo.js before vendor.js is loaded in sandbox